Ernie-Su/RPi_image_py/README.md

 $ python3
 >>> import cv2
 >>> cv2.__version__
-'4.1.1-pre'
+'4.4.0-pre'
 ```

 ### Gstreamer :

-With OpenCV, you don't have to import gst from gi.repository in python and write a lot of codes to do pipeline.
+With OpenCV, you don't have to ```import gst from gi.repository``` in python and write a lot of codes to do pipeline.
 You can use cv2.VideoWriter() to write frames into a file and also a gstreamer pipeline.

 ```
 out = cv2.VideoWriter('appsrc ! queue ! videoconvert ! video/x-raw ! omxh264enc ! video/x-h264 ! h264parse ! rtph264pay ! udpsink host=127.0.0.0 port=5000', cv2.CAP_GSTREAMER, 0, fps, (WIDTH, HEIGHT), True)